goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 toc: yes
 ---

 ## Who is this document for?
 This document is addressed to Bachelor and Master students at Goethe University, who wish to write their research or thesis project in theoretical computer science.

 ## Types

 Depending on your interests and talents, different _types_ of projects are possible:
-- problem solving
 - implementation and experimentation
 - literature review
+- problem-solving

 Often, there is some overlap between different types.

-### Problem solving

-In this type of project, you will prove new theorems in theoretical computer science.
-This could be upper bounds (algorithms, data structures) or lower bounds (hardness reductions, complexity).
-A project with a limited scope would be to analyze the proof of an existing theorem in a special case, and write it up as elegantly as possible.
-Problem solving projects are *much more challenging* than a typical thesis project.

 ### Implementation and Experimentation